hhvu0102/StatisticalGenetics/GWAS/README.md

 - Correction for multiple testing is necessary.

 Another pipeline can be found here: [Genome-Wide Association Analysis Using R](https://pubmed.ncbi.nlm.nih.gov/28132152/), by Julio Isidro-Sánchez et al.

 ## 3. Practice analyzing GWAS data.
+In this section, I will be attempting to replicate the study McGinnis, R., Steinthorsdottir, V., Williams, N. et al. (2017). [https://doi.org/10.1038/ng.3895](https://doi.org/10.1038/ng.3895).
+I chose this paper because I'm extremely biased towards any studies on the placenta/pregnancy health.
+And it also seemed like a fun paper :)